HaiAu2501/Neural-Network-Training/README.md

 * **Diverse Applications:** Applying NAS in various domains like image recognition, natural language processing, and more.
 * **Collaborative Environment:** Encouraging contributions and collaborations from the community.

+# Guide to Navigating This Repository
+To help you navigate and understand our project efficiently, we've organized the files and directories in a specific order.
+Here's a quick guide on the order in which you should read the files to get a comprehensive understanding of our work:
+1. [README.md][README.md]: This is your starting point.
+The README file provides an overview of the project, including its purpose, features, and how to set it up.

 # State-of-the-Art Approaches in Neural Architecture Search
 Our project aligns with current trends in NAS by incorporating some of the most powerful and widely-adopted methods in this research area.
 Here is an overview of these approaches:
 # Evolutionary Algorithms